 As CHRO, Rhonda could tell employees that Chevron cared about them.
 But by leading with vulnerability, leaning into the discomfort of integrating work and life, Rhonda created a space of psychological safety and empathy so that leaders and managers at all levels could be upfront about their own stress and adversity while doing the same for their people.
 She continued to share these periodic “journal entry” posts, including pictures of her mom’s groceries or the roses or her daughter’s moment of joy in a socially distanced chat with a friend on the lawn, moments that fueled her own resilience.

 It wasn’t just Rhonda.
 She and other leaders came together.
 They listened, they modeled, and they created space for people across the organization to come together.
 Supporting everyone through the shifting array of challenges would require the collective effort of quick, creative problem-solvers.
 One way they engaged directly with employees was by “listening” and posing questions to understand what was top-of-mind at the moment in a way that a survey couldn’t deliver.
 This provided a real-time feedback loop, accelerating Chevron’s ability to best support its people.

-Rhonda’s story is inspiring and presents a challenge to all of us: No matter what level of the organization we are, how can we lead with vulnerability?
+Rhonda’s story is inspiring and presents a challenge to all of us: No matter what level of the organization we are in, how can we lead with vulnerability?
 What unexpected roses can you offer your teams and peers?